Atitalaquia

-Atitalaquía is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
+Atitalaquia is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
 The municipality covers an area of 64.2 km².

 As of 2010 census, the municipality had a total population of 26,749.
-Atitalaquia is now part of Tula de Allende built-up area and while urbanization is still growing, about to be included in Mexico City Metro Area.
+Atitalaquia is now part of the Tula de Allende built-up area and while urbanization is still growing, about to be included in Mexico City Metro Area.